seclab-ucr/UBITect/README.md

 yzhai003@ucr.edu
 ```
 ## Files
 |
-|-src: Qualifier Inference code for UBITect
+|-src: Qualifier Inference code for UBITect  \
-|-KLEE: Under constraint symbolic execution code and z3 as the contraint solver
+|-KLEE: Under constraint symbolic execution code and z3 as the contraint solver  \
-|-llvm: The source code for llvm, clang and the tag pass
+|-llvm: The source code for llvm, clang and the tag pass  \
-|-example: An example showcase how UBITect works in below
+|-example: An example showcase how UBITect works in below  \
+|-Makefile: Used to compile qualifier inference code in src/  \
+|-path_verify.py: Wrapper to run KLEE
 ## How to use UBITect:
 ```sh
     #change to the code folder